denoland/docs/runtime/getting_started/command_line_interface.md

 ### Cache and compilation flags

-Affect commands which can populate the cache: `deno cache`, `deno run`, `deno test`, `deno doc`, and `deno compile`.
+Affect commands which can populate the cache: `deno install`, `deno run`, `deno test`, `deno doc`, and `deno compile`.
 As well as the flags above, this includes those which affect module resolution, compilation configuration etc.